reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   R apply(long value);
 }
 ```
-**This is the long-consuming primitive specialization for `Function`.** This is a functional interface whose functional method is `apply(long)`.
+This is the specialization for `Function` that converts `long` inputs into target type .
+It is a functional interface with a functional method called `apply(long)`.

-We can define custom logic based on long inputs and return values of any type, making it versatile for various use cases in Java programming.
+We can define custom logic based on `long` inputs and return values of any type, making it versatile for various use cases in Java programming.

-Let's see example of `LongFunction`:
+Here is an illustration of the `LongFunction` in action:
 ```java
 @Test
 void longFunction() {